-The switch must be able to establish communication with a controller at a user-configurable (but otherwise fixed) IP address, using a user-specified port.
-If the switch knows the IP address of the controller, the switch initiates a standard TLS or TCP connection to the controller.
+The switch must be able to establish communication with a controller at a user-configurable (but otherwise fixed) IP address, using either a user-specified transport port or the default transport port (see 6.3.3).
+If the switch is configured with the IP address of the controller to connect to, the switch initiates a standard TLS or TCP connection to the controller.
 Traffic to and from the OpenFlow channel is not run through the OpenFlow pipeline.
 Therefore, the switch must identify incoming traffic as local before checking it against the flow tables.

-When an OpenFlow connection is first established, each side of the connection must immediately send an OFPT_HELLO message with the version field set to the highest OpenFlow protocol version supported by the sender (see A.1).
-This Hello message may optionally include some OpenFlow elements to help connection setup (see A.5.1).
+When an OpenFlow connection is first established, each side of the connection must immediately send an OFPT_HELLO message with the version field set to the highest OpenFlow protocol version supported by the sender (see 7.1).
+This Hello message may optionally include some OpenFlow elements to help connection setup (see 7.5.1).
 Upon receipt of this message, the recipient must calculate the OpenFlow protocol version to be used.
 If both the Hello message sent and the Hello message received contained a OFPHET_VERSIONBITMAP hello element, and if those bitmaps have some common bits set, the negotiated version must be the highest version set in both bitmaps.
 Otherwise, the negotiated version must be the smaller of the version number that was sent and the one that was received in the version fields.